Originally recorded by Little Willie John (US #24/R&B #1 1956).

 “British singer Helen Shapiro (‘It’s My Party‘) recorded a powerhouse version of ‘Fever’ in 1964.
 In late 1965, the McCoys released a version of the song ‘Fever’, which had a very similar beat and rhythm to their previous hit ‘Hang On Sloopy‘.
 Only two verses were used of the original.

-“La Lupe, first Latin singer to sell out a concert event at Madison Square Garden, covered the song on her 1968 Queen of Latin Soul album.
+“La Lupe, first Latin singer to sell out a concert event at Madison Square Garden, covered the song twice: first as a 1963 single release, and then again in 1968 for her Queen of Latin Soul album.
 Her version became widely famous worldwide.
 In 1992, Madonna recorded a cover version of ‘Fever’ for her fifth studio album Erotica.
 She was going through the final stages of production on the song and suddenly started singing the lyrics to ‘Fever’ over another song she had been producing, ‘Goodbye to Innocence’.
 Madonna liked the way it sounded so much that she recorded it.”

 Peggy Lee, “Fever” (1958):